 To use SMN as the output channel, create an SMN topic to obtain the URN resource ID and then add topic subscription.
-For detailed operations, see Getting Started in the Simple Message Notification User Guide.
+For details, see Getting Started with Simple Message Notification.

-Kafka as the data input and output channel
+• Kafka as the data input and output channel

 If Kafka serves as both the source and sink streams, create an enhanced datasource connection between Flink jobs and Kafka.
 For details, see Enhanced Datasource Connections.